j0c2/apqx-platform/docs/README.md

 CI/CD and local testing with act
 - The workflow is act-friendly:
-  - A dedicated build_act job runs on ubuntu-latest when ACT == "true".
+  - A dedicated build path is not required; use GitHub-hosted for local emulation where possible.
-  - Deploy and scan jobs are skipped under act to avoid pushing to remote registry and repo.
+  - Deploy and scan steps expect a successful build digest.
 - To run locally:
   act --container-architecture linux/amd64
 - .actrc provides defaults for platforms and dummy tokens.